robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/07-loops/07-loops-slides.md

 ## The While Loop

-What about "While the bread isn't brown, keep cooking"?
+What if we don't know how many times we want to loop?

+For example, "Cook until the bread is brown".

 Python provides two loop types.